-(1) The land may be used and a structure or part of a structure may be constructed, reconstructed, altered, occupied or used only as this chapter shall permit.

-(2) A development permit, issued by the City, is required for all structures being constructed on property within the City.
+- (A) The land may be used and a structure or part of a structure may be constructed, reconstructed, altered, occupied, or used only as this chapter shall permit. - (B) A development permit, issued by the city, is required for all structures being constructed on property within the city.
 This includes accessory buildings of less than 120 square feet.
-A building permit is also required for all structures containing more than 120 square feet.
-In order to obtain the City approval of a building permit for a single-family or duplex dwelling unit and/or accessory structures, a plot plan shall be prepared and presented, along with the building permit application, to the City Administrator.
-The plot plan shall include the lot dimensions; proposed and existing structures, including dimensions and height of building; proposed and existing setbacks from all property lines; driveway locations, driveway aprons, and off-street parking area; water and sewer locations; and sidewalk locations.
-All other proposed uses are required to prepare and submit a site plan.
+A building permit is also required for all structures containing more than 120 square feet. - (C) In order to obtain the city approval of a building permit for a single-family or duplex dwelling unit and/or accessory structures, a plot plan shall be prepared and presented along with the building permit application to the City Administrator. - (D) (1) The plot plan shall include the lot dimensions; proposed and existing structures, including dimensions and height of building; proposed and existing setbacks from all property lines; driveway locations, driveway aprons, and off-street parking areas; water and sewer locations; and sidewalk locations. - (2) All other proposed uses are required to prepare and submit a site plan.
 Sample plot plans/site plans are available at City Hall.

-(Ord.
-01-05, passed 6-6-01; Am.
-Ord.
-2012-01, passed 12-7-11)
+(Prior Code, § 152.201) (Ord.
+01-05, passed 6-6-2001; Ord.
+2012-01, passed 12-7-2011)